Payroll Services (5000) Procedures

 Travel expenses for house hunting purposes are eligible for reimbursement.
-House hunting must occur prior to the first day of work.
 Refer to Section 4215, "Travel," for additional information.
 Moving and relocation regulations limit reimbursement for house hunting to three (3) trips for the employee and three (3) trips for the spouse.
 The University will reimburse a maximum of fifteen (15) nights of lodging.
 A night of combined lodging for both the employee and spouse counts as one night.

 .412 Temporary Quarters – TAXABLE

 The employee may claim reimbursement for reasonable lodging or rent expense.
-Regulations allow up to ninety (90) days from the first day of work at the new location.
+Regulations allow up to ninety (90) days, beginning thirty (30) days prior to the first day of employment.
 Reasonable residential parking fees will be reimbursed during the 90 days of temporary quarters.
 Cost for hookup of utilities at temporary quarters is not reimbursable.
 The employee may claim reimbursement for meal expenses for the first thirty (30) days of residence in temporary quarters.
-Such expenses must be reasonable, necessary, and according to State Travel Regulations.
+Such expenses must be reasonable, necessary, and according to State Travel regulations.
 Refer to Section 4215, "Travel," for additional information.

 .413 Home Sale – TAXABLE

 Actual expenses of real estate commissions on the sale of the former principal residence are reimbursable and the usual closing and legal costs incurred in the sale of that residence.
-Moving and relocation regulations limit reimbursement for home sale expenses to $11,000 (minus the employer FICA tax), as outlined in subsection .420 "Total Reimbursement".
+Moving and relocation regulations limit reimbursement for home sale expenses to $11,000, as outlined in subsection .420 "Total Reimbursement".
 The employee must include a copy of the signed "Closing Statement," as supportive documentation when requesting reimbursement.
 The closing attorney, the realtor, or the seller may sign the "Closing Statement."
 Listed below are "reimbursable" and "non-reimbursable" expenses related to the sale of a principal residence.